koodikulma-fi/data-signals/README.md

 ---

 TODO:
+- JS:
+    - CLEAN UP SHALLOW COMPARISON depth for DATA SOURCE, MEMO, TRIGGER. ... in JS, in comments and in DOCS.
+- DOCS:
     - Add a couple of (typed) MIXIN usage examples.
+- RELEASE:
     - Release as NPM package.
+- EXTRA:
     - And..
 Then provide "data-signals-debug" which is a simple UX for displaying stuff.
         * Possibly made using MIX-DOM.
         * Then also expansion to include mix-dom host & components debugging.
         * The idea is simply to use a NEW WINDOW and handle its contents from the origin page.

 ## What is `data-signals`?